Smoke Grenades for Airsoft & Military Simulation: Tactical Guide

 Are Enola Gaye smoke grenades safe to use at airsoft events?

-Enola Gaye smoke grenades are the industry standard for airsoft and milsim events worldwide, and Shutter Bombs carries the full lineup.
-The WP40 Wire Pull (90-second burn) and Twin Vent II (dual-vent, ~25-second dense burst) are the two most common formats on airsoft fields.
-The person igniting must wear gloves and eye protection. the person igniting must wear gloves and eye protection.
-The casing stays cool to the touch during the burn, so it can be held safely.
-Always confirm your specific event organizer permits pyrotechnic smoke devices, as individual venues may impose their own rules beyond standard safety protocol.
+They are the industry standard for airsoft and milsim worldwide, and Shutter Bombs carries the full lineup.
+The WP40 (~90-second burn) and Twin Vent II (dual-vent, ~25-second dense burst) are the two most common formats on airsoft fields.
+They burn without an open flame, but the can gets hot during and after the burn — hold it by the base, or place it on non-flammable ground rather than gripping the vent end.
+The person igniting should wear gloves and eye protection.
+Always confirm your specific event organizer permits pyrotechnic smoke devices, since individual venues set their own rules beyond standard safety protocol.
 Used correctly, these grenades are a proven, reliable tool for tactical simulation.

 Can smoke grenades be used indoors at CQB airsoft venues?

-Indoor use requires explicit venue permission and confirmed adequate ventilation before you deploy anything.
-The WP40 Wire Pull burns for approximately 90 seconds, and the Twin Vent II pushes bilateral dispersion immediately from its dual vents, meaning smoke volume builds rapidly in enclosed spaces.
-Per Enola Gaye safety documentation, never position the vent outlet toward your body or another person, as heat is generated within 1-2 cm of the vent during burn.
-In a CQB environment, smoke buildup reduces visibility to near zero within seconds, creates dye particulate accumulation on surfaces and gear, and can activate fire suppression systems or smoke alarms, which creates serious liability for venue operators.
+Only with explicit venue permission and confirmed ventilation.
+The WP40 burns for about 90 seconds, and the Twin Vent II pushes smoke from both vents immediately, so volume builds fast in an enclosed space.
+Never point the vent outlet toward your body or another person — the can gets hot during the burn.
+In a CQB environment, smoke buildup can drop visibility to near zero, leave dye particulate on surfaces and gear, and trip fire suppression or smoke alarms, all of which create serious liability for venue operators.
 Many indoor fields prohibit smoke grenades outright for exactly these reasons.
-If a venue does permit indoor use, confirm ventilation capacity and fire alarm sensitivity in advance, designate a safety officer, and ensure all players are briefed on the 2-meter bystander distance rule.
-Never assume permission, always ask.
+If a venue does permit indoor use, confirm ventilation and fire-alarm sensitivity in advance, designate a safety officer, and brief every player on safe handling.
+Never assume permission — always ask.

 What is the best smoke grenade for airsoft?

-The WP40 Wire Pull is the most popular smoke grenade in the Shutter Bombs lineup and the go-to choice for most airsoft applications.
-With a 90-second burn time, it produces a sustained, directional plume through its single vent that can be aimed by tilting the canister toward the desired coverage zone.
-The wire-pull activation mechanism fires reliably while wearing gloves, which matters in the middle of a tactical engagement.
-For room-clearing and CQB scenarios where you need immediate bilateral dispersion to fill a confined space quickly, the Twin Vent II is the stronger choice.
-Its dual-vent design pushes smoke outward from both sides simultaneously, creating a wider cloud faster than a single-vent canister.
-For lighter loadouts or situations where a compact device matters, the EG25 Wire Pull offers a 25-second burn in a smaller form factor.
-All three are available in nine colors including Black, Green, Red, and White for scenario-specific signaling or concealment needs.
+The WP40 is the go-to choice for most airsoft applications.
+With a ~90-second burn — the longest in the 40mm family — it produces a sustained, directional plume through its single vent that you can aim by angling the canister toward the coverage zone.
+Its wire-pull activation fires reliably with gloves on, which matters mid-engagement.
+For room-clearing and CQB scenarios where you need an instant wall of smoke, the Twin Vent II is the stronger pick — its dual-vent design pushes smoke from both ends at once for a wider cloud faster than any single-vent can.
+For lighter loadouts, the compact EG25 offers a ~25-second burn in a smaller form factor.
+All are available in nine colors — including black, green, red, and white — for scenario-specific signaling or concealment.

 Do smoke grenades work in rain or cold weather?

-Enola Gaye wire-pull grenades perform reliably in adverse weather conditions, which is one of the primary reasons they became the standard for outdoor airsoft and milsim events.
-The sealed wire-pull mechanism does not depend on an external flame or lighter, so rain has no effect on ignition.
-Cold temperatures may slightly increase the resistance you feel when pulling the ring, but the internal ignition composition continues to function through typical field-weather ranges.
-For reference, pull the wire away from the device body in one smooth motion.
-That technique becomes more important in cold conditions when hands are less dexterous.
-The WP40 Wire Pull at a 90-second burn remains the most field-proven format across weather variables.
-Store your grenades in a dry bag or waterproof pouch between uses to protect against moisture ingress to the pull-ring mechanism, and keep them away from extreme temperature swings during transport.
-Proper storage ensures consistent performance when you need it most.
+Enola Gaye wire-pull grenades perform reliably in adverse weather, which is a big reason they became the outdoor airsoft and milsim standard.
+The sealed wire-pull mechanism does not rely on an external flame or lighter, so rain has no effect on ignition.
+Cold can slightly increase the resistance you feel when pulling the ring, but the internal composition keeps working through normal field-weather ranges.
+Pull the ring firmly to the side in one smooth motion — that technique matters more in the cold, when hands are less dexterous.
+Store your grenades in a dry bag or waterproof pouch between uses to keep moisture out of the pull-ring mechanism, and avoid extreme temperature swings during transport.
+Properly stored, they hold up for 10+ years.

 What is the legal status of smoke grenades for airsoft use?

-Enola Gaye smoke grenades sold by Shutter Bombs are legal to purchase and use for adults 18 and older across the contiguous US except Massachusetts.
-They are classified as Division 1.4G pyrotechnic dangerous goods for federal transport purposes, which means they ship via FedEx Hazmat Ground and cannot be transported on any passenger aircraft, in carry-on bags or checked luggage.
-No special license or permit is required to purchase or use them on private property in most US jurisdictions.
-California is the most important exception to be aware of: seasonal fire ordinance restrictions apply in many counties, and use may be prohibited during high fire danger periods regardless of land ownership.
-Public land, federal land, and national parks may require a permit before deploying any pyrotechnic device.
-Always secure explicit landowner or event organizer permission before deploying smoke at any outdoor location, and verify your local county fire codes if you are operating in a high-risk area.
-When in doubt, contact your local fire authority for written confirmation before your event.
+Enola Gaye smoke grenades sold by Shutter Bombs are legal to purchase and use by adults 18 and older across the contiguous US except Massachusetts.
+They are CE Approved and ATF compliant, and no special license or permit is required to buy or use them on private property in most US jurisdictions.
+They ship via certified hazmat ground only and cannot be carried on aircraft, in carry-on bags, or in checked luggage.
+California is the most important exception: seasonal county fire ordinances apply, and use may be prohibited during high fire-danger periods regardless of who owns the land.
+Public land, federal land, and national parks may require a permit before any pyrotechnic device is deployed.
+Always secure explicit landowner or organizer permission before using smoke outdoors, and verify your local county fire codes if you operate in a high-risk area.
+See our ATF compliance guide for details.

 Where can I buy smoke grenades for airsoft?

-Shutter Bombs is a US-based retailer stocking the full Enola Gaye lineup purpose-built for photographers, event planners, and tactical simulation enthusiasts.
-The WP40 Wire Pull and Twin Vent II are the two most popular formats for airsoft applications, available in nine colors including Black, Green, Red, White, and more.
-The EG25 Wire Pull is also stocked for players who want a compact 25-second option.
-All orders ship via FedEx Hazmat Ground to the contiguous US except Massachusetts (Alaska, Hawaii, Puerto Rico, Canada, and international are also excluded).
-Stock up and keep your kit ready for the next event.
+Shutter Bombs is a US-based retailer stocking the full Enola Gaye lineup, with a dedicated airsoft smoke collection.
+The WP40 and Twin Vent II are the two most popular formats for tactical play, available in nine colors including black, green, red, and white.
+The compact EG25 is also stocked for players who want a lighter 25-second option.
+All orders ship via certified hazmat ground to the contiguous US except Massachusetts (Alaska, Hawaii, Puerto Rico, and international are also excluded), usually within 1–3 business days.

 Ready to Get Started?